canonical/kernel-docs/docs/reference/upload-rights.rst

 https://wiki.ubuntu.com/LuisHenriques/PerPackageUploaderApplication

-At least three existing ubuntu-kernel-uploaders members have to confirm that they have worked enough with you to judge your skills and that you meet the criteria above.
-Usually these three people are your sponsors.
+At least three existing ubuntu-kernel-uploaders members must confirm that they have worked with you sufficiently to assess your skills and verify that you meet the criteria above.
+These three individuals are typically your sponsors.

 Screening Process
 =================